-- Support prioritization of investment in federal flagship programs targeted via equity and opportunity, including ESSA Title I and IDEA. - Oppose efforts to privatize federal investment in education since public funds should not be used for private purposes. - Support increased investments in programs that support educator development and training (including ESSA Title II), mental health supports, education technology, and well-rounded education (including IDEA and ESSA Title IV). - Federal funding supports education and education-adjacent programs, and those funds must flow through LEA/ESA-facing entities as closely as possible. - Support equitable federal funding mechanisms, including critical federal programs like Title I and IDEA, as well as a commitment to research and revise alternative poverty indicators within federal education programs. - Ensure ESAs are explicitly listed as eligible entities in federal education programs.
+- Oppose efforts to privatize federal investment in education since public funds should not be used for private purposes. - Support increased investments in programs that support educator development and training (including ESSA Title II) and mental health supports, education technology, and well-rounded education (including IDEA and ESSA Title IV). - As federal funding supports education and education-adjacent programs, funds must flow through LEA/ESA-facing entities as closely as possible. - Support equitable federal funding mechanisms, including key federal programs like Title I and IDEA, as well as a commitment to research and revise alternative poverty indicators within federal education programs. - Ensure ESAs are explicitly listed as eligible entities in federal education programs, including competitive grant programs. - Support creation of a more robust and accurate poverty indicator for use in and across federal education programs, including E-Rate and school meals.
+The long-term work to support students will require additional federal funding to ensure the continuity of personnel and programs funded through federal emergency funds that are essential to students' academic recovery, safety and well-being. - Federal funding should be as flexible as possible, allowing ESAs and the districts they serve to balance the intent of the funding with the realities of implementation.